ProDG (software): Assemblers

 Assemblers with additional, hardware specific instructions were provided for all processors.

 Debugger

 The debugger was designed for the specific target console.
 Windows are customizable and colour-coded and debug information was organized logically by processor.
 Multiple target views including CPU registers, memory, disassembly, source, local variables and watch points were supported.
 Also included was the colour-coded display of printf streams with optional auto-wrapping and configurable scrollback buffer sizes, as well as a templated registers pane supporting user-defined layouts.

 Visual Studio Integration

 All toolchain command-line switches could be added to the Project / Settings dialog in Visual Studio.
 Projects could be generated using custom App wizards, code could be edited, compiled and built in Visual Studio.

-Visual Studio Integration provided a seamless edit/build/debug cycle including, access to all Visual Studio features for the project, such as build dependencies, browse information, and Intellisense features when editing C and C++ source.
+Visual Studio Integration provided a edit/build/debug cycle including, access to all Visual Studio features for the project, such as build dependencies, browse information, and Intellisense features when editing C and C++ source.